Ian McElhinney

-Ian McElhinney (born 19 August 1948) is an Irish actor and director.
+Ian McElhinney (born 30 June 1948) is a Northern Irish actor and director.
 He has appeared in many television series in a career spanning more than forty years; notable appearances include Taggart, Hornblower, Cold Feet, and The Tudors.
 In recent times his best known roles are as Barristan Selmy in Game of Thrones, Morgan Monroe in The Fall, and Granda Joe in Derry Girls.

 Early life

 McElhinney was born in Belfast, the son of a Church of Ireland (Anglican) clergyman and teacher.
 He studied international affairs at Brandeis University in Waltham, Massachusetts.
-He worked as a teacher at Goole Grammar School, now known as Goole Academy, in Yorkshire, England, for several years before becoming an actor.
+He worked as a teacher at Goole Grammar School, now Goole Academy, in Yorkshire, England, for several years before becoming an actor.
 He started acting professionally at the age of 30, playing Bill Sikes in a theatre production of Oliver!.

 Personal life

 He is married to playwright and actress Marie Jones; in 2009 the couple started their own company, Rathmore Productions Ltd. They live in Belfast and have three sons.

-At the end of 2008, McElhinney formed another company, Stones Film Productions Ltd, with Mary Crossan Magowan, Chris Parr, and Anthony E Rowe.
-In 2013, Rowe departed the company.
-As of November 2022, the Internet Movie Database lists nothing made by Stones Film.